 git remote set-url origin [email protected]:<github username>/<repository name>

-Now ssh keys are set up, you can try pushing to your Github repository, you will not be asked for a username and password.
+Now ssh keys are set up, you can try pushing them to your Github repository, you will not be asked for a username and password.

 I hope, by now you should be able to add ssh keys to your Github account.

 You can follow this tutorial to learn basics of Github